RichardoC/kube-audit-rest/README.md

 # kube-audit-rest

-Want to get a kubernetes audit log without having the ability to configure the kube-api-server such as with EKS?
+Want to get a kubernetes audit log without having the ability to configure the kube-api-server such as with [EKS](https://docs.aws.amazon.com/eks/latest/userguide/control-plane-logs.html), [GKE](https://issuetracker.google.com/issues/185868707) or [AKS](https://learn.microsoft.com/en-us/azure/aks/monitor-aks#collect-resource-logs)?
 Use kube-audit-rest to capture all mutation/creation API calls to disk, before exporting those to your logging infrastructure.
-This should be much cheaper than cloudtrail which charges ~ per API call and doesn't support ingestion filtering.
+This should be much cheaper than the Cloud Service Provider managed offerings which charges ~ per API call and don't support ingestion filtering.

 ## What this is